open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

 - k8s.deployment.name
 - k8s.node.name

-The Kubernetes Attributes Processor can also set resource attributes from labels and annotations of pods and namespaces.
+The Kubernetes Attributes Processor can also set custom resource attributes for traces, metrics, and logs using the Kubernetes labels and Kubernetes annotations you've added to your pods and namespaces.

 ```yaml
 k8sattributes: